-Also called belt lipectomy, the circumferential body lift is performed to remove excess skin from the torso, and lower back.
-Sometimes these procedures also address the upper outer thighs or the sagging skin at the bra line.
+A body lift (or belt lipectomy) is performed to remove excess skin from the torso and lower back.
+These procedures may also address the upper outer thighs or sagging skin at the bra line.

 Candidates for body lifts typically suffer from loose (inelastic) skin on many or most areas of the body as a result of age, childbearing or significant weight loss due to diet, exercise or weight-loss surgery.
-Because of this, the procedure is often combined with others such as breast lifts, arm lifts and liposuction to retain a proper body proportion.
+Because of this, the procedure is often combined with others such as breast lift, arm lift or liposuction to retain a proper body proportion.
 Body lifts tighten and tone the abdomen, back, buttocks, hips and thighs.

 What Can I Expect During a Body Lift?

 During the procedure, skin is lifted from underlying tissue, muscles are tightened and stitched and fat is removed where necessary, and the skin is sutured closed.
 The navel is often removed and replaced in its new position.

 How Long Will It Take For Me to Recover?